The Australian Council of Professions defines a ‘Profession‘ as:

 The relevance and value of professional conduct are regularly questioned.
-In 2010 our then President Don Larkin invited Dr George Beaton, Associate Professor at the University of Melbourne and Partner in Beatons, to write a seminal essay on Why Professionalism is Still Relevant.
+In 2010 our then President Don Larkin invited Dr George Beaton, Associate Professor at the University of Melbourne and Chairman of beaton, to write a seminal essay on Why Professionalism is Still Relevant.

 The essay maintains that ‘ethical considerations and obligations lead to and maintain trust in the parts of those served and are the essence of professionalism.
 There is no definition of professionalism – even a rough outline of professionalism’s characteristics – that does not include a central component of ethics and altruism.’

 Dr Beaton also contends that ‘as long as professionals and professions hold on to this essence of professionalism – even, and especially, in an age of globalisation – they will survive and flourish, and professionalism will fulfil its role in serving humanity.’